waittim/waittim.github.io/_posts/2020-12-02-mask-detection.md

 In such a hard time, I hope this AI can give a hand to those small businesses that strive to persist.
 So that they can obtain protection similar to luxury shops at a small cost.
 As long as this tool can protect one more person from COVID-19, it would be enough.

-Of course, this project is not yet mature.
+Of course, this project is not mature yet.
 If you have any suggestions or are willing to contribute to this project, please contact me.

 Thank you very much!